 In recent years, studies have implied a link between high-glycemic foods and acne.
 For example, one web-based study found that 87% of the 2,500+ dieters who completed an online survey reported improvements in their skin while following a low GI diet.
 However, there are some flaws in the design of the study.
 But the best news is, chocolate has a relatively low glycemic index.
 So it's safe for us to say, enjoy the holiday and indulge in a few pieces of chocolate without stressing about your skin.

 If you currently do suffer from breakouts and acne, see one of our board-certified dermatologists online.
-In just three simple steps, you can have clear skin without walking into the doctor’s office.
+In just three simple steps, you can have clear, radiant skin.